Record of Employment (ROE)

 When you are completing and filing ROEs electronically, you do not need to print a paper copy for your employees.
 Employees who have registered with the My Service Canada Account online service can view and print copies of their electronic ROEs.

-Help Completing & Filing Records of Employment
+Help Completing and Filing Records of Employment

 Service Canada's How to Complete the Record of Employment Form Guide provides details on this and gives Block-by-block instructions for completing the Record of Employment.
 It also includes examples of both completed paper and electronic Records of Employment.